wireapp/wire-server/src/understand/federation/architecture.rst

 API<federation-api>` section.

-The scenario is that the brig at `infra.a.com` has received a user search request from one of its clients.
+The scenario is that the brig at `infra.a.com` has received a user search request from `Alice`, one of its clients.

 .. image:: img/federation-flow.png
    :width: 100%